Henry Paget, 5th Marquess of Anglesey: Legacy

 Plas Newydd remained in the possession of the Paget family until 1976, when it was donated to the National Trust.
 Today, the house and gardens are open to the public, and the house contains an art collection that includes a number of photographs of the 5th Marquess in theatrical costume.

 In March 2020, a diamond tiara claimed to have probably been worn by the 5th Marquess in his stage productions was put up for auction by the family at the 2020 European Fine Art Fair in Maastricht.
 The tiara was apparently retained after the auctions were held to repay the debts accrued by the 5th Marquess, and it was later worn by Marjorie, Marchioness of Anglesey (wife of the 6th Marquess), at the coronation of King George VI in 1937.
 (Note: The BBC source states that the tiara was worn in 1952 by Marjorie, Marchioness of Anglesey, at the Coronation of Elizabeth II, alongside her husband, the 6th Marquess of Anglesey, but this is impossible, given that Marjorie died in 1946 and the 6th Marquess died in 1947; and the picture clearly shows her son, the 7th Marquess of Anglesey.)

 Lord Anglesey's style has often been compared to that of the flamboyant rock star Freddie Mercury.

 In 2017, the actor and composer Seiriol Davies wrote and performed in How To Win Against History, a musical based on Lord Anglesey's life.
 The award-winning show was performed at the 2017 Edinburgh Festival Fringe before a tour of England and Wales.
 In 2019, the show had its Irish premiere at the Dublin Theatre Festival.

 The British-American fashion designer Harris Reed cited Lord Anglesey as an inspiration for his 2020 collection Thriving In Our Outrage.

-In May 2024, a biographical film about Lord Anglesey called Madfabulous was announced, starring Callum Scott Howells.
+The biopic Madfabulous, starring Callum Scott Howells as Lord Anglesey, was released in cinemas in the UK in June 2026.